plus3it/watchmaker/CONTRIBUTING.md

 ## Documentation Previewing

-In previous iterations of this guide, `tox` was used by the project's CI configuration to wrap the execution of things like converting Markdown documents into the HTML documents that ultimately make up Watchmaker's official [documentation](https://watchmaker.readthedocs.io).
-The `tox`-using CI methods have since been replaced by GitHub actions and `tox`-related content removed.
-For those who wish to have a local preview capability for the generated HTML content, the following can be done:
+For those who wish to have a local preview capability for the generated HTML content (before submitting a PR), the following can be done:

 1. Build a Docker image using the `Dockerfile` found in the `ci/local` directory.
 If using Podman for local work with Docker containers, executing: